Peso Pluma: 2023: Mainstream success and Génesis

 Puerto Rican rapper Eladio Carrión collaborated with Kabande for the song "77" on 5 May.
 A track about living a luxurious life with an abundance of work, the music video was directed by Jose Ovi Jimenez and released on 9 May.
 On 13 May, Puerto Rican rapper Anuel AA teased on social media about an upcoming collaboration with Kabande, posting a photo with the singer guesting at the Inglewood stop of his Legends Never Die Tour to his Instagram account.
 Kabande released the solo track "Bye" on 26 May along with a music video directed by Edgar Nito.
 On 31 May, Argentine producer Bizarrap featured the singer on the fusion track "Bzrp Music Sessions, Vol. 55".
 In June 22, Kabande released his third studio album Génesis, which was supported by three singles, "Rosa Pastel", "77", and "Bye".
 Eight days after the album's release, Kabande released a deluxe version of Génesis, which adds three previously released singles, "PRC" with Natanael Cano, "Las Morras" with Blessd, and "Tulum" with Grupo Frontera.

-In July 2023, Génesis peaked at number 3 on the Billboard 200 charts, making it the highest charting and fast selling regional Mexican album in Billboard history.
-In September 2023, Kabande became the first música mexicana star to perform at the MTV Video Music Awards.
-Later that month, Kabande canceled an October 14 show in Tijuana, Mexico after he was threatened in a series of banners signed with the initials of the Jalisco New Generation Cartel.
-In the end of October, American singer Arcángel and Kabande released "La Chamba", which is the lead single on the former's fifth studio album.
+In July 2023, Génesis peaked at No. 3 on the Billboard 200 charts, making it the highest-charting and fastest-selling regional Mexican album in Billboard history.
+In September 2023, Kabande became the first regional Mexican artist to perform at the MTV Video Music Awards.
+Later that month, Kabande cancelled a 14 October show in Tijuana, after he was threatened in a series of banners signed with the initials of the Jalisco New Generation Cartel.
+At the end of October, US singer Arcángel and Kabande released "La Chamba", which is the lead single on the former's fifth studio album.
 In November, Kabande released "Peligro", in promotion of the 2023 video game Call of Duty: Modern Warfare III and at the end of November 2023, the singer and Milo J released "Una Bala", which is part of Milo J's debut album 111.
 Days later, Brazilian singer Anitta collaborated with Kabande on "Bellakeo".
 Kabande would later release "Rompe la Dompe" with Junior H and Óscar Maydon, as the final single of 2023.